 At a Glance

-- Tasks: Support Biology lessons, assist with experiments, and run revision groups for students.
+- Tasks: Support Biology lessons, assist with experiments, and run revision groups for GCSE students.

-- Company: Ribbons & Reeves are top education recruiters in London, helping graduates find their dream roles.
+- Company: Ribbons & Reeves are top education recruiters in London, helping graduates find rewarding roles.

 - Benefits: Earn £444 per week while gaining valuable teaching experience in a supportive environment.

-- Why this job: Perfect for recent Biology grads wanting to inspire young minds and gain school experience.
+- Why this job: Perfect for recent Biology grads wanting to kickstart their teaching career and make a difference.

-- Qualifications: Must be a recent Biology graduate with a 2:1 or higher and enjoy working with youth.
+- Qualifications: Must be a recent Biology graduate with a 2:1 or higher and enjoy working with young people.

 A welcoming secondary school in Hounslow is seeking a Biology Graduate Teaching Assistant to join their Science department from September.
 This role is perfect for a Biology graduate who enjoys working with young people and wants to build school-based experience ahead of a PGCE or teacher training route.